-MT 221 Neurology 3 semester credits 3/0/0
+MT 221 Neurology 3/0/0 3 semester credits

 This course analyzes the basic kinds of cells that comprise nerve tissue, the physiology of the nerve impulse, and the role of neurotransmitters.
 Significant structures, divisions, and functions of the spinal cord, spinal nerves, meninges, nerve plexuses, nerve pathways, and potential points of entrapment will be discussed.
 The brain will be studied, including cranial nerves, sensory processing, pain, and proprioception.
 How the autonomic nervous system maintains homeostasis, kinesthetic awareness, and the special senses will be covered.
 Prerequisite(s): Matriculation in a Massage Therapy program; BIO 110, Anatomy and Physiology I.